 Michelle Freeman Cucchiaro* / Chicago, IL

 For as long as she can remember, Michelle has had a passion for musicals.
-At a young age, listening to – and singing along with (albeit not well!) – Broadway cast albums.
+At a young age, listening to — and singing along with (albeit not well!) — Broadway cast albums.
 And in Chicago, the very best place for musicals is Porchlight.
-In addition to musical theatre, film plays a major role in Michelle’s life.
+In addition to music theatre, film plays a major role in Michelle’s life.
 She serves on the Gene Siskel Film Center’s advisory board, and has been a member of the Chicago International Film Festival/Cinema Chicago for many years.
 During the late 1970s, when Chicago/Off Loop theatre was in its infancy, Michelle (along with her husband Steven) served on the audience development board at Victory Gardens Theatre, and later on the board of directors at VG.
 A lifelong Chicagoan, she takes great pride in the current theatre scene, subscribing to and supporting many of the local theatres.
-She is also a member at the Arts Club of Chicago, and proud to be an advocate for Porchlight Music Theatre.
+She is a member at the Arts Club of Chicago, sits on the board of the Sarah Siddons Society and is proud to be an advocate for Porchlight Music Theatre.

 Brenda Didier* / Libertyville, IL